Turn to a reliable butcher to custom-cut this steak for you. We used a 23 / 4-inch-thick porterhouse from the Organic Butcher of McLean.

-For absolute accuracy -- you don't want to mess up this cut of beef -- you'll need an instant-read thermometer or, preferably, a digital probe thermometer with an alert.
+For absolute accuracy — you don’t want to mess up this cut of beef — you’ll need an instant-read thermometer or, preferably, a digital probe thermometer with an alert.
+Adapted from “The Great Meat Cookbook,” by Bruce Aidells with Anne-Marie Ramo (Houghton Mifflin Harcourt, 2012).

 Coat the steak with the oil as needed.
 Combine the salt and pepper in a small bowl and sprinkle half of the mixture on each side of the steak (see NOTE).
 Wrap the steak in plastic wrap and let it rest at room temperature for 2 hours, or refrigerate overnight.